Tag Archives: Molly Ringwald

 Finally, the groping and taking advantage of drunk female characters now feels dated if not flat-out inappropriate.
 In 1984, the scenes are meant to be funny.

-Still, Sixteen Candles (1984) accurately depicts the loneliness and problems that face nearly every teenager in the history of the world.
-With a warm message of belonging and a sweet subtext, the film is a recommended watch but watch out for those stereotypes.
+Still, Sixteen Candles (1984) accurately depicts the loneliness and problems that nearly every teenager has faced throughout history.
+With a warm message of belonging and a sweet subtext, the film is a recommended watch, but be wary of its stereotypes.

 Pretty in Pink-1986